aumouvantsillage/guillaume.baierouge.fr/src/2021-04-23-a-riscv-core-in-racket.md

 Sequential components
 ---------------------

-Sequential components such as `register-unit` or `branch-unit` can be described by ordinary functions using `define`.
+Sequential components such as `register-unit` or `branch-unit` are implemented by ordinary functions using `define`.
 As a consequence, if a component has several outputs, the corresponding Racket function can use `(values ...)` to return the output signals.